Ten years ago today, I had a whim.

 We wanted to do something special to celebrate our tenth birthday.
 And we wanted to celebrate not just ourselves, but celebrate the cover song itself.
 So we put together this little album Cover Me Turns 10: A Covers Tribute to Covers as a gift to our readers.
 We contacted several dozen of our musician friends and asked them to cover a cover.
 That is, to honor the many great songs we might not even know without an iconic cover – Aretha Franklin reinventing Otis Redding’s “Respect,” Quiet Riot amplifying Slade’s call to feel the noize, Prince learning that nothing compares 2 Sinéad O’Connor.

 We’re honored that so many of our favorite musicians contributed, and frankly speechless at how great a job they did.
 So speechless, in fact, that we asked them all to introduce their own work with a few sentences.
 A million thanks to all of them, and also to Cover Me writer and art whiz Sean Balkwill for designing the lovely – ahem – cover.
-The whole thing is free to download at Bandcamp until downloads run out [update: they did, you can download the set at MediaFire until Bandcamp releases more November 21], and free to stream forever.
+The whole thing is free to download at Bandcamp until downloads run out, and free to stream forever.

 Enough chatter from me.
 For ten years this blog has been all about celebrating the music and we’re not going to stop now.
 Thanks for taking this journey with us.